Complete rules of Physics Brawl Online

 4 3 2 1 0

-• During the first 30 minutes of the Hurry-up series (before the option of skipping the problems activates - see The competition system and awarding of points) each team can get a bonus.
-The bonus is awarded for each completed triplet (i.e. successfully answered problems of the same number in all categories - e.g. M.1, E.1, X.1), and consists in doubling the points awarded for the particular triplet.
+• During the first 30 minutes of the Hurry-up series (before the option of skipping the problems activates - see The Competition System and Awarding of Points) each team can get a bonus.
+The bonus is awarded for each completed triplet (i.e., successfully answered problems of the same number in all categories - e.g., M.1, E.1, X.1), and consists of doubling the points awarded for the particular triplet.

 • These bonus points are displayed in the result sheet only in the “bonus points” and “total points” columns.

-• After the option of skipping the problems activates, the Hurry-up problems remain available, however, no bonus points will be awarded for the completed triplet.
+• After the option of skipping the problems activates, the Hurry-up problems remain available, but no bonus points will be awarded for the completed triplet.

 DESCRIPTION OF THE COMPETITION